Tiger shark – Sea Tiger (Galeocerdo cuvier) – one of the most dangerous sharks

 There was even an individual seen in Hawaii that swam 3 meters (10 ft) underwater and in coastal areas that are up to 12 meters (40 ft) deep.

 The tiger shark is one of the largest shark species in the world.
-Its head is wedge-shaped which enables the animal making quick turns in every direction.
+Its head is wedge-shaped which enables the animal to make quick turns in every direction.
 Good maneuvering in the water is enabled by long pectoral fins.
 The shark makes slight body movements to swim, and thanks to the dorsal fin it can make sudden bursts.
 It also serves as a pivot that enables the shark to turn around by 360 degrees.

 The teeth of this species have a structure allowing detachment of meat, bones, and even turtle shells.
 As in other sharks, the teeth are replaced with new ones.